roydegeest/rakwireless-docs/docs/wisgate/rak7243c/quickstart/connect-the-lora-gateway-with-chirpstack.md

 The ChirpStack or previously known as LoRaServer project provides open-source components for building LoRaWAN® networks.
 You can learn more about ChirpStack [**here**](https://www.chirpstack.io/)

-For the RAK7244C LPWAN Developer Gateway, there are 2 ways to use the ChirpStack:
+For the RAK7243C LPWAN Developer Gateway, there are 2 ways to use the ChirpStack:

-### 1. Using the built-in ChirpStack
+## 1. Using the built-in ChirpStack

 There is a built-in ChirpStack in every RAK Developer gateway if you use the latest firmware.

-- When you use it for the first time after burning the latest firmware, the Gateway will work in the EU868 Band and use the built-in ChirpStack as its default LoRa® Server.
-If you don't want to change the frequency or LoRa® Server, you don't have to do anything as this will be configured automatically when the Gateway boots.
+- When you use it for the first time after burning the latest firmware, the gateway will work in the EU868 Band and use the built-in ChirpStack as its default LoRa® Server.
+If you don't want to change the frequency or LoRa® Server, you don't have to do anything as this will be configured automatically when the gateway boots.
-- However if it is not the first time and you want to use the built-in ChirpStack as the LoRa® Server, follow the steps discussed in [Configuring the Gateway](/wisgate/rak7244c/quickstart/configuring-the-gateway.html) section.
+- However if it is not the first time and you want to use the built-in ChirpStack as the LoRa® Server, follow the steps discussed in [Configuring the Gateway](/en-us/quick-start-guide/gateways/rak7243c/configuring-the-gateway.html) section.
 - **Optional:** If ever you disabled the AP Mode and you have connected it to your own Wifi network (Client Mode).
 You can search for your gateway’s IP Address via [**Advanced IP Scanner**](https://www.advanced-ip-scanner.com/).
 Copy the IP Address of your Gateway, it should have a Manufacturer name of **Raspberry Pi Foundation**:

 <rk-img
   :src="`${$frontmatter.static_root}/01.mtfxbfnu0pxildkxayzt.png`"
   width="100%"
   figure-number="1"
-  caption="IP address of your RAK7244C using IP Scanner" />
+  caption="IP address of your RAK7243C using IP Scanner" />

 There is a Web-based UI that comes with the ChirpStack instance.
 Simply open a browser and enter the following credentials: